microsoft/FluidFramework/docs/content/docs/data-structures/overview.md

 * [Ink]({{< relref "/docs/apis/ink/ink.md" >}}) – a specialized data structure for ink data.

-    Ink is a specific form of an append only list.
-It's great for capturing ink strokes.
+    Ink is a form of an append only list.
+It's intended for capturing ink strokes.

 ## Consensus Data Structures